 - Back injuries – horse riding back injuries including muscle pain, bulging disks, degenerative disease in the disks, trapped nerves and sciatica.

-- Fall from a horse injuries affecting shoulder, arms and hands – Injuries may include carpal tunnel syndrome, dislocated shoulder, chondromalacia patella, patella tendonitis, golfer’s elbow, patellofemoral pain syndrome, rotator cuff tear, rotator cuff syndrome, tarsal tunnel syndrome, shoulder impingement, thumb sprain and tennis elbow.
+- Falling from a horse injury affecting the shoulder, arms and hands – Injuries may include carpal tunnel syndrome, dislocated shoulder, chondromalacia patella, patella tendonitis, golfer’s elbow, patellofemoral pain syndrome, rotator cuff tear, rotator cuff syndrome, tarsal tunnel syndrome, shoulder impingement, thumb sprain and tennis elbow.

 - A number of other general injuries associated with horse riding include the following: